Bank Statement Import Software for Australian Accountants

 PDF parsing for non-machine-readable statements

 Bank statement PDFs vary significantly in layout across institutions.
 Reconlink's PDF parser is built against Australian bank statement formats and handles multi-page statements, running balances, and the column layouts used by the major Australian banks.
-Transactions parsed from PDF are normalised to the same format as CDR and CSV data before entering the coding engine — there is no separate workflow for PDF clients.
+Transactions parsed from PDF are normalised to the same format as Excel and CSV data before entering the coding engine — there is no separate workflow for PDF clients.

 Multi-account clients